danielgao-1/homelab/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) Project Status: ALPHA

 This project aims to build my foundations in homelabbing.
-I aim to self-host several services listed in the roadmap below.
+I aim to self-host several services listed, such as an ad-blocker, VPN, and web servers.
+More features can be found in the [roadmap](#roadmap) below.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>